micro/go-micro/README.md

 ## Overview

-Nitro provides the core requirements for distributed systems development including RPC and Event driven communication.
+Nitro provides the core requirements for distributed app development including RPC and Event driven communication.
 The **Nitro** model is in-memory defaults with a pluggable architecture.
 Blaze with pure in-memory development and swap out as needed to go multi-process or multi-host.